Date of Birth

 At Rio 2016 he made his Paralympic debut in triathlon, securing a sixth place finish in the men’s PT1 event.

 Joe is a member of the UK Sport World Class Lottery Funded British para-triathlon squad and competes in the PT1 category.
-He is married and lives in Eastbourne when he’s not in Loughborough.
+He is married and lives and trains in Eastbourne.

 Joint the ParalympicsGB movement